-- Little Smokies Sausage Links - These mini cocktail weenies can be found in the cold section of your grocery store, near the hot dogs.
+- Little Smokies - You can find these mini cocktail sausages near the hot dogs in the cold section of your grocery store.

 - BBQ Sauce - Use homemade or store-bought BBQ sauce to add a smoky flavor with a sweet twang.

 - Brown Sugar - Helps thicken up the sauce and adds a rich, sweet flavor.